syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Export all columns in one page

-While exporting to PDF, you can fit all columns in one page by setting `fitAllColumnsInOnePage` parameter as `true`.
+You can fit all the columns in one page by setting `fitAllColumnsInOnePage` parameter as `true`.

 {% tabs %}
 {% highlight Dart %}